Ostorlab/KB/MOBILE_CLIENT/MULTIPLATFORM_JS/_HARDENING/PHONEGAP_WHITELIST_CONFIG/description.md

-The application's whitelist allows unrestricted access to all ressources `*`.
+The application's whitelist allows unrestricted access to all resources`*`.